Home breadcrumb back arrow Back to All Blog

 How ContractSafe Helps Legal Teams Skip Ironclad’s Bill

 That price buys secure storage, OCR search, AI data extraction, automated renewal alerts, role-based permissions, reporting, and migration support, with a dedicated success manager included rather than billed as a support tier.
-Research from World Commerce & Contracting ties weak post-signature contract management to real value leakage, which is the problem a repository is built to catch, regardless of how much you spend on the platform.
+Research from World Commerce & Contracting ties weak post-signature contract management to real value leakage, which is the problem full-lifecycle contract management is built to catch, regardless of how much you spend on the platform.

 For a legal team weighing an Ironclad quote, the difference is stark in practice.
 An Ironclad deployment can spend its first quarter in implementation while the contracts you needed last week are still scattered across drives and inboxes.